Cyber Monday Email Ideas: When You’re Not Sure What To Send

 by Kate Shaw

-With Thanksgiving and Black Friday past and gone, the next comes Cyber Monday.
-It happens a few days after Black Friday, so the lines between these two events are blurred.
 Cyber Monday is special in its own way though, so let’s look at some of the most successful Cyber Monday emails and best practices.
 Make this year’s sales season extra successful!

 Why Cyber Monday email marketing matters

-Cyber Monday is a great chance to shop for everyone who didn’t have time for it during the Black Friday weekend.
+December 2nd this year, Cyber Monday is a great chance to shop for everyone who didn’t have time for it during the Black Friday weekend.
 Historically, the difference was that Black Friday was all about physical sales, hustle and bustle, and standing in lines whereas Cyber Monday has always been a digital event and happened online, hence the name.

 Cyber Monday Email Ideas: When You’re Not Sure What To Send 1

-If you want a piece of this holiday shopping pie too, then your task is to prepare a decent Cyber Monday email marketing campaign.
+If you want a piece of this holiday shopping pie too, then your task is to prepare a decent Cyber Monday email marketing campaign!

 Tips for a great start